halaney/cdaq-9136/README.md

 achieved through two separate programs, ConfigWriter and reader.
 ConfigWriter updates the config file used by reader. reader waits until the given start time and records data based on the config file.
-The reader program current runs as an init process (therefore starts a power-up).
+The reader program current runs as an init process (therefore starts at power-up).

 Basic Usage